redis-developer/redis-ai-resources/python-recipes/context-engineering/README.md

 ## 🎯 Learning Outcomes

-### By Section

-**Section 1: Foundations**
-- Understand the four context types (system, user, retrieved, conversation)
-- Learn context assembly strategies
-- Grasp the importance of context engineering

-**Section 2: Retrieved Context Engineering**
-- Implement vector embeddings and semantic search
-- Build RAG systems with Redis and RedisVL
-- Create course recommendation engines
-- Engineer production-ready context from raw data
-- Apply chunking strategies and quality optimization

-**Section 3: Memory Systems for Context Engineering**
-- Master dual memory systems (working + long-term)
-- Implement memory extraction strategies
-- Apply working memory compression techniques

-**Section 4: Integrating Tools and Agents**
-- Build stateful agents with LangGraph
-- Implement semantic tool selection
-- Manage complex agent workflows

-### Complete Program Outcomes
+**📚 For detailed learning outcomes by section, see [COURSE_SUMMARY.md](COURSE_SUMMARY.md)**

 By completing this course, you will be able to:

-- ✅ **Design context-aware AI agents** from scratch
+- ✅ Design context-aware AI agents from scratch
-- ✅ **Implement production-ready memory systems** with Agent Memory Server
+- ✅ Implement memory systems with Agent Memory Server
-- ✅ **Build RAG applications** using Redis and vector search
+- ✅ Build RAG applications using Redis and vector search
-- ✅ **Optimize context assembly** for cost and performance
+- ✅ Optimize context assembly for cost and performance
-- ✅ **Create stateful agents** with LangGraph
+- ✅ Create stateful agents with LangGraph
-- ✅ **Deploy scalable AI systems** to production
+- ✅ Apply scalable patterns to real-world use cases
-- ✅ **Apply context engineering patterns** to any domain
+- ✅ Use context engineering patterns in any domain

 ---

 ## 🏗️ Reference Agent Package

-The `redis-context-course` package provides production-ready components used throughout the course.
+The `redis-context-course` package provides reusable components used throughout the course.

-### What's Included

-**Core Classes**:
+**Key Components**:
 - `CourseManager` - Course storage and semantic search
-- `RedisConfig` - Redis configuration and connection management
+- `RedisConfig` - Redis configuration
-- Data models: `Course`, `StudentProfile`, `DifficultyLevel`, etc.
+- Data models: `Course`, `StudentProfile`, etc.

-**Tools** (Section 2):
-- `create_course_tools()` - Course search and recommendation tools
-- `create_memory_tools()` - Memory management tools
-- `select_tools_by_keywords()` - Simple tool filtering

-**Optimization Helpers** (Section 5):
-- `count_tokens()` - Token counting for any model
-- `estimate_token_budget()` - Budget breakdown and estimation
-- `hybrid_retrieval()` - Combine summary + search
-- `filter_tools_by_intent()` - Intent-based tool filtering
-- And more...

-### Educational Approach

-The course demonstrates **building agents from scratch** using these components as building blocks, rather than using pre-built agents.
-This approach:

-- ✅ Teaches fundamental patterns
-- ✅ Provides flexibility for customization
-- ✅ Shows both educational and production-ready code
+- Tools and optimization helpers
-- ✅ Enables adaptation to different use cases

-For detailed component usage analysis, see [notebooks/REFERENCE_AGENT_USAGE_ANALYSIS.md](notebooks/REFERENCE_AGENT_USAGE_ANALYSIS.md).
+**📚 For complete component details, see [COURSE_SUMMARY.md](COURSE_SUMMARY.md) and [reference-agent/README.md](reference-agent/README.md)**

 ---